mikkokotila/33/README.md

 - I learn about managing complexity
 - I learn mathematical computing

 Before anything else, please note that this is a "kit" for learning about numbers, complexity and computer-aided research.
 I do think the problem can be solved by applying a relatively simplistic method.
+None of this intented for serious mathematical computing, but learning.

-You can find two scripts that do a similar thing:
+You can find two scripts that both do a similar thing:

 1) 33.sh (bash)
 2) 33.py (python)

-The Python one is more comrehensive in its function, and at least 1,000x faster.
-I think it has less overhead for math operations and more importantly, it allows storing values easily in a memory rather than accessing file again and again.
+The Python one is more comprehensive in its capability, and at least 1,000x faster.
+I think Python comes with significantly less overhead for math operations and more importantly, it allows storing values easily in a memory rather than accessing a file again and again.

 To get the background for the problem, watch this short video first:

 https://www.youtube.com/watch?v=wymmCdLdPvM

-I'm also interested in the option that 33 should not be on the list of numbers that can be a sum of three cubes.
+I'm also interested in the option that 33 should not be on the list of numbers that can be a sumof three cubes.
 And how to prove it.

-### 33.sh
+### for total beginners, start with 33.sh

 To run the script, you need to have the input file where you have the cubes you want to check against.